satwikkansal/wtfpython/README.md

 5
 ```

-This helped save one line of code, and implicitly prevented invoking `some_func` twice.
+This saved one line of code, and implicitly prevented invoking `some_func` twice.

-- Unparenthesized "assignment expression" (use of walrus operator), is restricted at top level, hence the `SyntaxError` in the `a := "wtf_walrus"` statement of first snippet.
+- Unparenthesized "assignment expression" (use of walrus operator), is restricted at the top level, hence the `SyntaxError` in the `a := "wtf_walrus"` statement of the first snippet.
 Parenthesizing it worked as expected and assigned `a`.

-- As usual, parenthesizing of expression containing `=` operator is not allowed.
+- As usual, parenthesizing of an expression containing `=` operator is not allowed.
 Hence the syntax error in `(a, b = 6, 9)`.

-- The syntax of the Walrus operator is of the form `NAME: expr`, where `NAME` is a valid identifier and `expr` is a valid expression.
+- The syntax of the Walrus operator is of the form `NAME: expr`, where `NAME` is a valid identifier, and `expr` is a valid expression.
 Hence, iterable packing and unpacking are not supported which means,

   - `(a := 6, 9)` is equivalent to `((a := 6), 9)` and ultimately `(a, 9) ` (where `a`'s value is 6')